Rushland Boss, serving humanity simply by showing up.

 But now is when he's lying.

-Now that he's under now is when he because clearly he was happy insulting people.
+Now that he's under, now is when he, because clearly he was happy insulting people.

 He was happy acting smarter than everybody else.

-He was happy bragging how they relied on what he thought was the stupid stupidity of the American people.
+He was happy bragging how they relied on what he thought was the stupidity of the American people.

-What Gruber was really doing was admitting the American people would have figured it out, so they had to lie to the American people.
+In truth, let me say again, what Gruber was really doing was admitting the American people would have figured it out, so they had to lie to the American people.

 He really, when you get down to it, was afraid.